Force over Distance: Chapter 42

 “Sir, the halls aren’t secured.
 And I can do it.”

 Young sighed.
-Y’try to do someone a fucking’ favor and y’get nothing but fight.
+Y’try to do someone a fucking favor and y’get nothing but fight.
 “You’re getting married, correct?
 Let’s keep you the fuck away from this thing, shall we?”

-Scott gave him a painfully uncertain look.
-“I haven’t asked her yet,” he murmured.
-“Brody’s still working on the ring.”
+Scott gave him an uncertain look in the dim emergency light.
+“I haven’t asked her yet.
+Brody’s still working on the ring.”

 “Irrelevant,” Young snapped.

-And fucking hell this was not him.
+And fucking hell, this wasn’t him.

 “I just—what I’m saying, sir, is that I could—not ask her?
 I don’t have to ask her.
 I wouldn’t.
 If I. If you.
-If you and Dr. Rush and I. If we all.
-I don’t know what’s involved, but if I had to stay on the ship.
-That—that would be.
-I could do it.”
+If you and Dr. Rush and I. If we all.”
+Scott paused, regrouped, and said, “If I had to stay on the ship, I could do it.”

 Riley smiled.
 Like he thought this whole thing was amusing.